NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 English Translation

-phrases.
-The second line begins with a syncopation over the
+The second line begins with a syncopation over the bar and ends

-and ends with a half-close.
-The two piano parts play quietly
+with a half-close.
+The two piano parts play quietly moving

 0:08 [m.
 7]--Varied repeat

-The two lines are sung again, but by all four singers.
-The
+two lines are sung again, but by all four singers.
+The first

 line is sung in unison, the second in harmony.
 The piano

-are the same, as is the melody.
-The soprano and alto sing
+parts are the same, as is the melody.
+The soprano and alto

 0:15 [m.
 13]--Variation of

-The third, fourth, and fifth lines are sung to an expanded
+third, fourth, and fifth lines are sung to an expanded variation

-the same music.
-A third three-bar phrase, which turns to the
+of the same music.
+A third three-bar phrase, which turns to

 phrases.
 There is some rearrangement and inversion of the

-in the piano parts.
-The first phrase is essentially the same
+lines in the piano parts.
+The first phrase is essentially

-harmony.
-The third phrase is essentially unaltered from the
+sung in harmony.
+The third phrase is essentially unaltered

-The inserted second phrase has a small swell in volume.
+note.
+The inserted second phrase has a small swell in

-three-bar phrase.
-The same phrase is then repeated by
+phrase.
+The same phrase is then repeated by soprano and

 alto.
 The two piano parts are reversed for the

-The contrary motion in the two piano parts is reminiscent of the
+repetition.
+The contrary motion in the two piano parts is

 0:32 [m.
 28]--The seventh

-on F major, for the eighth line, which dramatically rises in
+for the eighth line, which dramatically rises in volume.
+[Op.
+65a:

 0:39 [m.
 34]--The last

-and altos begin the descending phrase.
-The tenors and basses
+the descending phrase.
+The tenors and basses enter in

-enter in imitation as the women reach the word “Strande.”
+imitation as the women reach the word “Strande.”
+The women

-women repeat “entfent vom Strande” to catch up with the men.
+repeat “entfent vom Strande” to catch up with the men.
+The

 two piano parts reverse roles as the men enter.
 The women’s